HosseinSedghian/SQL-Practice-Problems/README.md

    ```

 2. **Set Up the Database**:
+   - Open SQL Server Management Studio and connect to your SQL Server instance.
-   - Create a new database on your MySQL server.
+   - Create a new database (e.g., `SQLPracticeDB`).
-   - Import the schema file:
+   - Execute the schema file:
      ```sql
+     USE SQLPracticeDB;
      SOURCE path/to/schema.sql;
      ```
-   - Import the sample data:
+   - Execute the sample data file:
      ```sql
+     USE SQLPracticeDB;
      SOURCE path/to/data.sql;
      ```